felixrehren/Workbooks.jl/README.md

 ## Introduction

-This package has the following aims:
+This package has the following *aims*:

 1. **Capture fundamental spreadsheet functionality**
     - Variables are represented by `Cell`s; there are no other/global variables